 What resource do I need to deliver it?

-To be accredited by Best Companies, you need a minimum response rate from employees on the company survey and also to complete a detailed questionnaire to bring to life examples of your employee experience against the 8 factors.
+To become a Best Companies to Work For and be accredited, you need a minimum response rate from employees on the company survey and also to complete a detailed questionnaire to bring to life examples of your employee experience against the 8 factors.
 The extent of the survey and the time taken on the questionnaire means that this isn’t a light-touch project.
 It is an investment requiring engagement from your CEO and Senior leaders, as well as a project team to execute.
 In our own project team we had various members including Payroll to help set up the data for the survey, a Lead for designing the reports for managers, Internal comms to devise the comms plan and a Marketing or Content writer to complete the questionnaire.

 This isn’t a light touch project, or simply a badge on a homepage, but it is a fantastic way to understand, benchmark and improve employee engagement, and that requires investment of both time and cost.
 For us the benefits have far outweighed that investment, both in terms of how Bionic understand and consistently improve on our employee experience to Create a Great a Place to work, but also in how it helps us to attract quality talent in a competitive market.